Adamskoullos/ProDev/README.md

 The project is deployed with Firebase.

-First compile and minify the project for production:
+First using the Vue cli compile and minify the project for production:

 ```
 npm run build